What I Tell My Patients Who Want To Support Their Thyroid

 - Brain fog

-If you think you might have a thyroid issue, your first step should be to work with a functional medicine doctor or doctor who will properly test you, including at minimum, blood markers for TSH, free T3, free T4, reverse T3, and antibodies to two proteins called thyroglobulin and TPO.
+If you think you might have a thyroid issue, your first step should be to work with a functional medicine doctor or doctor who will test you for blood markers for TSH, free T3, free T4, reverse T3, and antibodies to two proteins called thyroglobulin and TPO.

 2. Eat seaweed.

-Kelp is a great source of iodine, which is important for thyroid hormone production — but many people don’t get enough of it in food.
-You can also consider taking 150 mcg of potassium iodide daily as a supplement.
+Kelp is a great source of iodine, which is important for thyroid hormone production—but many people don’t get enough of it in food.
+You can also consider taking potassium iodide daily as a supplement.

 3. Find out which foods you are sensitive to.